 Before you do that, consider just how important the pair you pick really is.
-“If there’s something wrong with your running shoe, the problem will be magnified with every step you take, increasing your risk for injury,” said New York City sports medicine doctor Lewis G. Maharam, M.D., author of Running Doc’s Guide to Healthy Running.
+“If there’s something wrong with your running shoe, the problem will be magnified with every step you take, increasing your risk for injury,” said Dr. Lewis G. Maharam, a New York City sports medicine doctor and author of Running Doc’s Guide to Healthy Running.

 You’re in need of a new pair of running shoes if you’ve hoofed it more than 500 miles in them already, or you turn them over and you see that part of the heel has broken down or the “knobs” dotting the bottom of the soles have disappeared, Maharam said.